 History of Boone Hall Plantation and Gardens

 Boone Hall Plantation’s history begins with the earliest reference to the site in 1681.
 Theophilus Patey gave a land grant of about 470 acres as a wedding gift to his daughter, Elizabeth, and her husband, Major John Boone, that year.
-These initial 470 acres are what started the site now known as Boone Hall Plantation and Gardens.
+These initial 470 acres on the banks of Wampacheone Creek are what started the site now known as Boone Hall Plantation and Gardens.

 The Boone family was heavily influential in Charleston as well as the founding of America.
 Two of Major John and Elizabeth Boone’s great-grandchildren, John and Edward Rutledge, were signers of the American Declaration of Independence.